Linbreux/wikmd/docs/environment variables.md

 ```

 ## Search index location
-By default wikmd will store it's search index in `/dev/shm/wikmd/searchindex`, changing this option changes
+By default wikmd will store its search index in `/dev/shm/wikmd/searchindex`, changing this option changes
 the directory that the search index will be stored in.

 Do not change this location to be within your Markdown documents directory.